neo-oink/mana-a-mana/README.md

 1. the game master shuffles the cards for the kids and has every kid to draw one. they will keep this card until the end of the round;
 2. the game master shuffles the table cards, then draws them in sequence. every time a cars is drawn:

-   1. the game master calls the number out loud together with the kind representing the faction assigned to its table. if the kid who is holding the called-out card does not show up in the first few seconds, the game master can decide wether put the card e* just drawn in the bottom of the table deck, or just discard it for this round;
+   1. the game master calls the number out loud together with the kind representing the faction assigned to its table. if the kid who is holding the called-out card does not show up in the first few seconds, the game master can decide whether put the card e* just drawn in the bottom of the table deck, or just discard it for this round;
    2. the game master lets the kid choose where to place the drawn card on the table, given the following options:

       a. initiate a new pile for a mana that does not have a pile yet;

-      b. place the card on a pre-existing pile, given that cards can only be added at the top or at the bottom of the pile, and the piles must always be in order from the smallest (the "2", not considering the ace) to the greatest (the king, not considering the ace). as in many games using poker cards, aces count as both the highest and lowest number; in the case of a pile initiated with an ace, is up to the player that will eventually place a card on that pile to decide beween the two options;
+      b. place the card on a pre-existing pile, given that cards can only be added at the top or at the bottom of the pile, and the piles must always be in order from the smallest (the "2", not considering the ace) to the greatest (the king, not considering the ace). as in many games using poker cards, aces count as both the highest and lowest number; in the case of a pile initiated with an ace, is up to the player that will eventually place a card on that pile to decide between the two options;

       c. discard the drawn card. in this case, the kid also returns the card e was assigned at the beginning of the round.